-Now available for adoption as a companion horse!
+Now available for adoption!

-Tall, dark, and handsome Hopper and his pal Sparrow recently made the trek to us from Save a Forgotten Equine (SAFE).
+Dark and handsome Hopper and his pal Sparrow recently made the trek to us from Save a Forgotten Equine (SAFE).
 Both geldings were part of the Graham 27 horse Pierce County Animal Control seizure in November of last year.
 We have great admiration for SAFE and have been partnering with with them in horse rescue when we have capacity.

 September 13, 2023: Dallas continues to do well in foster care.
 She has some arthritis -- not unusual for a gal her age but is still good for light riding.
 In fact, she'll be more mobile if she can find a home where she'll get more light riding.
 Just like us humans, keeping those joints mobile, well, keeps those joint mobile.